carpentries-incubator/genome-mining/_episodes/02-antismash.md

 objectives:
 - "Understand antiSMASH applications."
 - "Perform a Minimal antiSMASH run analysis."
-- "Explore several *Streptococcus* genomes by identifying the BGCs presece and the types of secondary metabolites produced."
+- "Explore several *Streptococcus* genomes by identifying the BGCs presence and the types of secondary metabolites produced."
 keypoints:
 - "antiSMASH is a bioinformatic tool to identify BGC"
 - "antiSMASH can be used as a web-based tool or as stand-alone command-line tool"